Doing Natural Language Processing in A Natural Way: An NLP toolkit based on object-oriented knowledge base and multi-level grammar base: Introduction

 We do not intend to study linguistics, so we designed a multi-level grammar description framework (GDF) to describe all kinds of grammars in natural language, without going deep into the grammatical principles behind the grammars.
 This framework also describes how to extract information from a certain grammar.

 Based on the object-oriented IDF and multi-level GDF, we developed an NLP toolkit to build knowledge base and grammar base, parse natural language, and extract information.
 We call this toolkit "Sosweety".
-The code of this toolkit will be released in my github\footnote{https://github.com/ss433s} soon.
+The code of this toolkit has been released in my github\footnote{https://github.com/ss433s/sosweety}.

 The knowledge base has a lot of mistakes and some knowledges are missing, the grammar base need to be built from scratch.
 Also,language is not static, new words and new grammars are being created all the time.
-So, we have built several learning abilities to discover knowledges and grammars automatically in our toolkit, however, at this stage, the final determination whether the new discovered knowledge or grammar can be accepted will be made by humans.
+So, we add several learning abilities to discover knowledges and grammars automatically in our toolkit, however, in this very early version, the final determination whether the new discovered knowledge or grammar can be accepted will be made by humans.

 The whole working flow of this toolkit are showed in Figure 1.